expverhno3/leetcode-repo/README.md

 ### 最多能完成排序的块 II

-- id: 779
+- id: 768
 - name: max-chunks-to-make-sorted-ii
-- tag: Stack, Greedy, Array, Sorting, Monotonic Stack
+- tag: Stack, Greedy, Array, Sorting, Monotonic Stack, MARK
+- how
+  - use a stack to save head of "chunks"
+  - heads of chunks should be *ascending*
+    - if new number is smaller than previous head -> need to merge current chunk and previous chunk

 ---